 What if I want more?

-I have this same resource for both anatomy and physical science.
-However, I do want you to be aware that nearly the entire resource is the same for all three subjects, with exception of the 15 driving questions included within each, as they are specific to the subject area.
+I have this same resource for anatomy, chemistry, physical science.
+However, I do want you to be aware that nearly the entire resource is the same for all four subjects, with exception of the 15 driving questions included within each, as they are specific to the subject area.
 If interested, you can check them out here:

 What if I have a question?